If you use Facebook marketing in your business, you've likely wondered if it still works.

 But what was surprising is that only 6% of respondents said sales was their top Facebook marketing challenge.

-Kind crazy if you're a markter, entrepreneur or business owner.
+Kinda crazy if you're a marketer, entrepreneur or business owner.

-We also wanted to know, what their biggest growth goal was.
+We also wanted to know, what marketers biggest growth goals were.

 "Our biggest goal is to have more interaction with our followers and convert "Likes" to actual clients," said Rasheed.